wearscript/wearscript-android/start.rst

 ---------------
 * Put WearScript on Glass...

-  * as easy as possible:  See Install Client (Binary)
+  #. as easy as possible:  Follow the :ref:`client-setup` and use :ref:`client-setup-binary`.
-  * and be able to hack the Java code: See Install Client (Source)
+  #. and be able to hack the Java code: Follow the :ref:`client-setup` and use :ref:`client-setup-source`.
-  * and be able to hack the Java code (using our virtual machine): Install WearScript VM
+  #. and be able to hack the Java code (using our virtual machine): Follow :ref:`vm-setup`

-* Use our WearScript server: See Using Our Server
+* Use our WearScript server: Follow :ref:`our-server`
 * Run your own WearScript server...

-  * on an existing machine:  See Install Server
+  #. on an existing machine: :ref:`your-server`
-  * in our virtual machine: Install WearScript VM
+  #. in our virtual machine: :ref:`vm-setup`

-* Install the WearScript VM Image (Vagrant, Ubuntu, Android Studio, WearScript Server): See Install WearScript VM (Client + Server)